dougaparry/CSS-R-Resources/README.md

 ## Data Packages and Sources

 * [gapminder](http://github.com/jennybc/gapminder) - Excerpt from the Gapminder dataset (data about countries throught the past 50 years).
+* [UCT DataFirst Open Data Portal](https://www.datafirst.uct.ac.za/dataportal/index.php/catalog) - DataFirst is a research data service dedicated to opening up South African and other African survey and administrative microdata to researchers and policy analysts

 # Computational Social Science Resources